Domesticated quail: Quail breeds

 Both Button and Coturnix quail have different feather coloring due to years of breeding.
 The common and wild Coturnix quail color is the Pharaoh breed, which is a brown feather color.
-The Button quail has a red breast, blue body, black and white head, and a brown back all in one (only present in males; females are a brown color all over).
+The Button quail has a red belly, blue body, black and white head, and a brown back all in one (only present in males; females are a brown color all over).
 The Manipur Bush quail can be found mainly along the river Brahmaputra, in Assam, Manipur, Meghalaya, Nagaland and West Bengal in India.